 1. What is a Benchmark?

-Benchmarks are a handy tool for effective comparison as the benchmark returns are indicative of how much your fund has earned against how much it should have earned.
+Benchmarks are a handy tool for useful comparison as the benchmark returns are indicative of how much your fund has earned against how much it should have earned.
 Your mutual fund schemes target should be the benchmark’s return, and if your fund manages to beat the benchmark, it will be considered to have done well.
 It is the fund house that determines the scheme’s benchmark index.
 This goes on to serve as a standard for the scheme’s returns.
 The Bombay Stock Exchange (BSE) Sensex and the National Stock Exchange (NSE) Nifty are some well-known benchmarks that invest in large-company stocks.
 S&P BSE 200, CNX Smallcap and CNX Midcap are some other benchmarks.

 2. Importance of Benchmarking